pyscf/pyscf.github.io/source/develop/scf_developer.rst

     mol = gto.M()

     # incore_anyway=True ensures the customized Hamiltonian (the _eri attribute)
     # is used.
-Without this parameter,  MO integral transformation used in
+Without this parameter, the MO integral transformation used in
     # subsequent post-HF calculations may
     # ignore the customized Hamiltonian if there is not enough memory.
     mol.incore_anyway = True